openknowledgebe/open-education/api.md

 </div>

 #### CourseEvent <a id="CourseEvent"></a> ([example](./examples/#CourseEvent))
 CourseEvents are representations of a class session of a course.
-CourseEvents have a set of mandatory properties.
-Fields marked **in bold letters** are mandatory.

 <div class="table-wrapper" markdown="1">
 {:.doc-table4}